-- Only the BDHS approved uniform sweater/outer-garments purchased through the school may be worn. - No jacket/fleece may be worn except for the approved uniform garments purchased through the school. - All apparel must fit appropriately. - The BDHS uniform shirt (polo for ladies; dress-shirt and tie for gentlemen) must always be worn under the sweater/outer-garment.
+- Only the BDHS approved uniform sweater/outer-garments with the uniform logo, purchased through the school, may be worn. - No jacket/fleece may be worn except for the approved uniform garments purchased through the school. - All apparel must fit appropriately. - The BDHS uniform shirt (polo for ladies; dress-shirt and tie for gentlemen) must always be worn under the sweater/outer-garment.